uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 ## Getting Help

 Please [Contact Us](../index.md#how-to-contact-us) with requests for support.
-Tips on getting effective support are available in the [Support Guide](../help/support.md), and answers to common questions can be found in our section for [frequently asked questions](../help/faq.md).
+Tips on getting effective support are available in the [Support Guide](../help/support.md), and answers to common questions can be found in our section for [Frequently Asked Questions(FAQ)](../help/faq.md).

 ## Account Creation